122 Degrees Fahrenheit To Celsius

 Beyond the Basics: Exploring Temperature and Heat Transfer

 Understanding temperature conversion is just the first step in comprehending the broader concepts of temperature and heat.
 Temperature is a measure of the average kinetic energy of the particles within a substance.
-Heat, on the other hand, is the transfer of energy between objects at different temperatures.
+Plus, heat, on the other hand, is the transfer of energy between objects at different temperatures.
 Heat transfer can occur through conduction, convection, and radiation.

 Conclusion: Mastering Temperature Conversions